Table of Contents

 If your team sees every project as a routine job, they will start feeling monotonous, impacting their efficiency in the long run.
 So it is vital for you to break down every project into manageable subtasks with acceptable due dates to allow everyone to take their time and execute their responsibilities in the best way possible.

-set realistic timelines - interior design scope of work
+Set realistic timelines in your interior design scope of work, Image Credit: pexels.com

 7. Collaborate

 As lead interior designers, we often feel that all of it is about ourselves.
-But a good manager understands each team member’s role and gets them on board from the onset of each project.
-In addition, using collaborative tools would allow you to undertake agile project management with utmost ease.
+But a good manager understands each team memberโs role and gets them on board from the onset of each project.
+In addition, using the best collaborative tools along with a templated version of a scope of work for typical projects would allow you to undertake agile project management with utmost ease.

 8. Communicate